 The way this calisthenics exercise works is that it removes the pressure from your lower back.
 This allows your spine to elongate and keeps it in its proper alignment.
 This decompression in the spinal column heals the pain in the lower back.

 The beauty of calisthenics lies in its simplicity and its ability to deliver healing effects in a natural way.
 Find out the best lower back calisthenics exercise for you and keep yourself going!
-Get started with your training through Calisthenics Academy.
+Get started with your training through The Movement Athlete Academy.
 Find a way to heal lower back pain and keep yourself fit at the same time, all in a very affordable way in the comforts of your own home and time!